renirengi/rsschool-cv/cv.md

 ```

 ⠀
-No working experience⠀
+No working experience.⠀
 ⠀
 **##### Education** ⠀
 ⠀
 Humanities (Faculty of History). ⠀
-Courses "C Sharp Basics" (Stepik), "JS for Beginners" (Stepik) "JavaScript: Introduction and Functions", 'Introduction to JavaScript' (Codacademy).
+Courses 'C Sharp Basics' (Stepik), 'JS for Beginners' (Stepik) 'JavaScript: Introduction and Functions', 'Introduction to JavaScript' (Codacademy).
 ⠀
 ⠀**Level of English: A2+,** working to improve it.